Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

-Placing the light children of a vertex $v_i$ in the large zone of $D_i$ must be done slightly different from the algorithm for the small zone since Lemma~\ref{lem:one-size-fits-all} holds only for opening angles of at most $\pi$.
-On the other hand, the large zone does not become too narrow and there is no need to extend it beyond $D_i$.
-Our approach splits the large zone into two parts that again have an opening angle of at most $\pi$ so that we can apply Lemma~\ref{lem:one-size-fits-all} and draw all children accordingly.
+Placing the light subtrees of a node $v_i$ in the large zone of $D_i$ must be done slightly different from the algorithm for the small zone since Lemma~\ref{lem:one-size-fits-all} holds only for opening angles of at most $\pi$.
+On the other hand, the large zone does not become too narrow and there is no need to extend it beyond~$D_i$.
+Our approach splits the large zone incident to the heavy-path node $v_i$ into two parts that again have an opening angle of at most $\pi$ so that we can apply Lemma~\ref{lem:one-size-fits-all} and draw all the children of $v_i$ accordingly.

-Let $l$ be the number of light children in the large zone of $D_i$.
-We first place a disk $D'$ of radius at most $r_i/2$ such that it touches $v_i$ and such that its center lies on the line bisecting the opening angle of the large zone.
-The disk $D'$ is large enough to contain the disjoint disks $D'_1, \ldots, D'_l$ for the light children of $v_i$ along its diameter.
+Let $l$ be the number of light subtrees in the large zone of $D_i$.
+We first place a disk $D'$ of radius at most $r_i/2$ that touches $v_i$ and whose center lies on the line bisecting the opening angle of the large zone.
+The disk $D'$ is large enough to contain the disjoint disks $D'_1, \ldots, D'_l$ for the light subtrees of $v_i$ along its diameter.
 We need to distinguish whether $l$ is even or odd.
 For even $l$ we create a container disk $D''_1$ for disks $D'_1, \ldots, D'_{l/2}$ and a container disk $D''_2$ for $D'_{l/2 +1}, \ldots, D'_l$.
-Now $D''_1$ and $D''_2$ can be tightly packed on the diameter of $D'$.
+Now $D''_1$ and~$D''_2$ can be tightly packed on the diameter of $D'$.
 Using a similar argument as in Lemma~\ref{lem:one-size-fits-all} we separate the two disks by a circular arc through $v_i$ that is tangent to the bisector of $\alpha(v_i)$ in $v_i$.
 Since $D'$ is centered on the bisector this is possible even though the actual opening angle of the large zone is larger than $\pi$.
 If $l$ is odd, we create a container disk $D''_1$ for disks $D'_1, \ldots, D'_{\lfloor l/2 \rfloor}$ and a container disk $D''_2$ for $D'_{\lceil l/2 \rceil +1}, \ldots, D'_l$.
 The median disk $D'_{\lceil l/2 \rceil}$ is not included in any container.
-Then we apply Lemma~\ref{lem:one-size-fits-all} to $D'$ and the three disks $D''_1, D'_{\lceil l/2 \rceil}, D''_2$ along the diameter of $D'$, see Figure~\ref{fig:children-large-zone}a.
-The separating circular arcs in $v_i$ are again tangent to the bisector of $\alpha(v_i)$, which is, since $l$ is odd, also the correct slope for the circular arc connecting $v_i$ to the median disk $D'_{\lceil l/2 \rceil}$.
+Then we apply Lemma~\ref{lem:one-size-fits-all} to $D'$ and the three disks $D''_1, D'_{\lceil l/2 \rceil}, D''_2$ along the diameter of $D'$; see Figure~\ref{fig:children-large-zone}a.
+The separating circular arcs in $v_i$ are again tangent to the bisector of $\alpha(v_i)$, which is, since $l$ is odd, also the correct slope for the circular arc connecting~$v_i$ to the median disk $D'_{\lceil l/2 \rceil}$.